You know what’s irritating? People who treat the work-at-home life like a punchline.

-It doesn’t matter if you’re manning a customer service counter in-person or running a business from your dining room table, professionalism is a must.
-Customers don’t buy from unprofessional businesses, and if they do, they only make that mistake once.
+It doesn’t matter if you’re manning a customer service counter at a local shop or running a business from your dining room table, professionalism is a must.
+Customers don’t buy from lax companies, and if they do, they only make that mistake once.

 When you work from home, whether as an employee or entrepreneur, developing and maintaining a standard of business is vital.
-And if you happen to be a freelance writer, professionalism is essential to your success.
+If you happen to be a freelance writer/editor, professionalism is an essential ingredient for success.

 What is Professionalism?

 At face value, professionalism almost sounds optional.
-After all, lots of shady characters make their livelihood from being the exact opposite of professional.
+After all, lots of shady characters make their livelihood by being the exact opposite of professional.
 But consider some of the word’s synonyms:

-Sounds an awful lot like what you look for when hiring a professional, doesn’t it?
+That sounds an awful lot like the qualities you look for when hiring a professional, doesn’t it?

 What Customers Want

 If you work from home (or while on the go) and freelance (or run a business), you cannot aim to be successful without first knowing what customers want.
-After all, without paying customers, you’re not working from home – you’re engaging in a hobby.
-Going from hobbyist to professional starts with identifying your ideal customer, figuring out what they want ,and then delivering it.
+Without paying customers, you’re not working from home – you’re engaging in a hobby.
+Going from hobbyist to income-producing professional starts with identifying your ideal customer, figuring out what they want, and then delivering it.